 Our Mission Statement:

-As a family driven, totally parent-run organization our primary mission is to empower parents and caregivers of children and youth who have emotional and behavioral health needs to effect their own life decisions through sharing our lived experiences and knowledge, promoting hope and self-reliance with no shame, no blame and no judgment.
+As a family driven, totally parent-run organization our primary mission is to empower parents and caregivers of children and youth who have emotional and behavioral health needs to affect their own life decisions through sharing our lived experiences and knowledge, promoting hope and self-reliance with no shame, no blame and no judgment.

 - Community-based, family-focused, culturally competent systems of care.